dat3startcode/dat3-startcode/README.md

 ### Setup in Intellij
 - open view->too windows->persistence
-- open the Database tab and create a new data source (remember to point to a database event though this is already written in the persistence unit.
-This is necessary in order to use the JPQL console)
+- open the Database tab and create a new data source (remember to point to a database even though this is already written in the persistence unit.
+This is necessary in order to use the Persistence window)
 - in the persistence window right click the pu or an entity and choose "console"
 - write a jpql query in the console and execute it.
 ### In netbeans it is much simpler